 Drag-n-drop your video files from a local folder to Cisdem DVD Burner.

-Click under the video thumbnail to open the Editing Window, and start to beautify video with Crop, Effects, Rotate, Subtitle (embedded or external), Volume, etc.
+Click under the video thumbnail to open the editing window, and start to beautify video with Crop, Effects, Rotate, Subtitle (embedded or external), Volume, etc.

 Check all details of your projects prior to final burning by clicking .

-It is not applicable to macOS Catalina and later OS that does not support running 32-bit apps.
-For OS X 10.7 Lion to macOS 10.14 Mojave owners, iDVD is available, but requires the purchase of an iLife Suite '09 or '11 disc from Amazon.
+If you are using OS X 10.6 Snow Leopard or earlier, you can still install iDVD.
+For OS X 10.7 Lion to macOS 10.14 Mojave owners, iDVD is also available, but requires the purchase of an iLife Suite '09 or '11 disc from Amazon.
 After that, get the latest iDVD 7.1.2 update on Apple's Support Downloads website.

-DVDStyler is a decent alternative to iDVD for users who update to the new OS, including macOS 14 Sonoma.
-It has the ability to burn DVD for DVD player on Mac and design your own interactive DVD menu.
-However, its background and button templates are too obsolete to fit younger.
+The drawback is that its background and button templates are too obsolete to fit younger.
 And it often fails to burn playable DVDs due to the big videos you import, even if the capacity bar clearly indicates that there is enough space.

 Writing a video DVD using the command line is very complicated.
 It’s only suitable for programmers or people who are good at code compilation.
 There is no command line utility to burn video directly to DVD, you have to produce an ISO image first and then create ISO from DVD.
 Install the following toolboxes on your Mac: